pytorch/pytorch/docs/source/dynamo/guards-overview.rst

 .. note:: These are real instructions processed by TorchDynamo’s ``transform_code_object``, and it is pretty cool.

-.. note:: This section purposly skips the details of `dis.get_instructions <https://docs.python.org/3/library/dis.html>`__.
+.. note:: This section purposely skips the details of `dis.get_instructions <https://docs.python.org/3/library/dis.html>`__.

 For the example above, here is a snippet of a what a few